Hopworks Urban Brewery creates world-class beer and food using sustainable business practices that protect our environment and support our community.

 In December, the Oregon Sustainability Board presented HUB with the Governor’s Oregon Sustainability Grand Champion Award.
 The Award promotes and advances the inclusion of sustainable practices in government and the private sector.

-This year we earned our certification as the first B Corporation brewery in the Pacific Northwest and we became the first Salmon-Safe Certified brewery in the world.
-We expanded our brewery’s capacity, installed a custom Cleaning In Place skid to conserve water and expanded our core portfolio to include Totally Radler, Nonstop Hef Hop, and HUB Hard Cider in 16 oz. cans.
+We earned our certification as the first B Corporation brewery in the Pacific Northwest and we became the first Salmon-Safe Certified brewery in the world through a Salmon-Safe project grant.
+We expanded our brewery’s capacity, installed a custom Cleaning In Place skid to conserve water and expanded our core portfolio to include Totally Radler and HUB Cider.